 He had a very slow and deliberate style and won a fair few matches just through the frustration of his opponents mounting.
 He’s also been involved in what was probably the most exhilarating final of all time in 1985 when he lost out to Dennis Taylor 18-17.
 The game went down to the final black of the final game, with both players having chances to win the match.
 It was Taylor who managed to hold his nerve and get over the line in front of a UK audience of over 18.5million, a record for the sport that still stands today.

 The Triple Crown is made up of the three major snooker titles, they are the UK Championship, The Masters and the World Championship.
-There are only 10 players that have achieved the feat of winning each of these at least once, including Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O’Sullivan, Neil Robertson, Mark Selby and Shaun Murphy.
+There are only 11 players that have achieved the feat of winning each of these at least once.
+They are Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O’Sullivan, Neil Robertson, Mark Selby, Shaun Murphy and most recently Judd Trump.

 Only on four occasions has a player been able to win all three major titles in the same season.
 Steve Davis did it in 1987/88, Stephen Hendry did it twice in 1989/90 and 1995/96.
 The last player to do so was Mark Williams in 2002/03.